-Because computer programming seems so technical, a lot of people don’t equate it with creative thinking—especially given how methodical and procedural the act of coding can be.
+Because computer programming seems so technical, many people don’t equate it with creative thinking — especially given how methodical and procedural the act of coding can be.
 But programmers know this all too well: coding can promote creativity.
-In fact, a certain level of creative thinking is required when you’re programming from scratch.
+A certain level of creative thinking is required when you’re programming from scratch.

 Think about it; kids who know how to code can develop apps, games, animations, websites, and more.
-They can create interactive content by writing down lines of existing code (or snapping together some blocks, seeing as block coding is a popular format of coding for kids), but the actual blueprint for that content comes from their imagination.
+They can create interactive content by writing down lines of existing code (or snapping together some blocks, seeing as block coding is a popular format of coding for kids).
+Still, the actual blueprint for that content comes from their imagination.

 Once kids learn how to code, the way they consume digital media and technology changes.
-Every time they try out a new app or play a new video game, they could draw inspiration for their own creation.
-They could look at, say, an online fighting game and wonder; what if this was an adventure game instead?
+Every time they try out a new app or play a new video game, they can draw inspiration for their creation.
+They could look at an online fighting game and wonder, what if this was an adventure game instead?
 And with their coding knowledge, they could make this hypothetical a reality.

 Coding can be a viable outlet for their creative expression.
 Some kids draw.
 Some kids play an instrument or sing.
 Some kids code.